 b).
 Citizens of Georgia who have received a full general education or its equivalent abroad (outside of Georgia) and studied the last two years abroad (outside of Georgia);

 d).
-Citizens of Georgia (besides students of the joint higher education programmes and exchange programmes) who, no less than 75 days during a semester, reside/resided, are currently studying/studied and obtained credits/qualification abroad (outside of Georgia) in higher educational institutions recognized by the legislation of the respective country.
+Citizens of Georgia (besides students of joint higher education programmes and exchange programmes) who, no less than 75 days during a semester, reside/resided, are currently studying/studied and obtained credits/qualification abroad (outside of Georgia) in higher educational institutions recognised by the legislation of the respective country.

 The British University in Georgia, based on the sub-paragraphs a, b and c, with the aim of confirming the English language competence of an applicant, conducts an English language test (B2 Level).
-An applicant who either has the internationally recognized English language certificate or has studied full or partial in English at a general/higher education institution are not required to take a language test.
+An applicant who either has an internationally-recognised English language certificate or has studied full or partial in English at a general/higher education institution are not required to take a language test.

 Other eligibility criteria (if any) are defined by the order №224/ნ of December 29, 2011 by the Minister of Education and Science of Georgia on “Approval of the procedure for submitting and reviewing documents by applicants / candidates for master degree / students having the right to study without passing the Unified National Examinations / General Entrance exam for Master’s degree”.